beejsbj/strudel-obsidian/INITIAL.md

 Create an Obsidian plugin that enables Jupyter-style music live coding notebooks using Strudel (TidalCycles for JavaScript).
 Users write Strudel patterns in `strudel` code blocks that become interactive with play controls and shared execution context per note.

-Conduct Extensive reseach on the best play to implement this.
+Conduct Extensive reseach, think hard on what would on the best play to implement this.

 ## Core Features